 Sharpe Ratio: 0.53

 Backtest Results: Basic Dual Momentum + Real Estate (20 years)

 Backtest Results: Dual Momentum + Precious Metals + Real Estate (17 years)

 Sharpe Ratio: 0.46

-As you can see by the results, on a risk adjusted basis the standard Dual Momentum model shows fantastic results while keeping very low drawdowns.
+On a risk adjusted basis the basic Dual Momentum three asset model shows fantastic results while keeping very low drawdowns.

-Over the comparable time period, Dual Momentum beat an equal weight portfolio (1/3rd U.S. stocks + 1/3rd International stocks + 1/3rd Total Bonds) by more than 3.5% annually compounded.
+Over the comparable time period, Dual Momentum beat an equal weight portfolio (1/3rd U.S. stocks + 1/3rd International stocks + 1/3rd Total Bonds) by more than 3.5% per year.
 Not only that, the maximum drawdown with Dual Momentum was just one-third the size of the drawdown of the equal weight portfolio.